College doesn't have to be your world to change your world.

 - How you pay (cash, credit card, third-party payment, in single or installment payments)

-- Whether you are applying for training benefits through the Employment Security Department (ESD) -- more information below.
+- Whether you are applying for training benefits through the Employment Security Department (See How to Register - Third Party Funding/Training Benefits.

 - You have already submitted a formal application to the college

-- For students apply for Training Benefits or Commissioner-Approved Training, your program must be listed on the Washington Career Bridge Eligible Training Provider List (ETPL).
+- For students applying for Training Benefits or Commissioner-Approved Training, your program must be listed on the Washington Career Bridge Eligible Training Provider List (ETPL).

-- Make your payment with a Visa or MasterCard debit or credit card are preferred (and are the only cards accepted by Clover Park.
+- Make your payment with a Visa or MasterCard debit or credit card (the only cards accepted by Clover Park).

 - Classes must be paid in full in order to reserve a seat unless other payment arrangements have been made.